The East (2013 film): Critical response

 The Wall Street Journal reported that at the Sundance Film Festival, the film "opened to mostly strong reviews".
 Varietys Justin Chang reviewed the film, "This clever, involving spy drama builds to a terrific level of intrigue before losing some steam in its second half."
 He noted that, "the appreciable growth in filmmaking confidence here should translate into a fine return on Fox Searchlight's investment".
 John DeFore, writing for The Hollywood Reporter, described The East as "a social-conscience espionage film that has actually thought about its 'eco-terrorism' themes beyond figuring out how to mine them for suspense".
 He said, "Batmanglij balances emotional tension with practical danger nicely, a must in a story whose activist protagonists can make no distinction between the personal and the political."
 Joe Neumaier of the New York Daily News gave The East 5 stars and highlighted it as a Sundance standout.
 He said the film felt like a "sophisticated" Earth First! take of The Parallax View and other 1970s films with the theme of paranoia.

 Logan Hill, reviewing for indieWire, said, "Fast-paced and energetic, The East hits a beat and hurries along to the next Jam.
 As slickly paced as a big-studio espionage movie, it nearly succeeds as a pure adrenaline-rush thriller.
 In the end, the problem isn't that there's too much plot, but rather a certain dramatic illogic."
 Hill commended the cast and said of the direction, "Batmanglij has a particular talent for capturing that unmoored, twentysomething search for meaning, and the tight-knit allure of a group that offers a reason for living.
 But the film is so plot-driven, those don't have much room to breathe."

 Following the film's release in May, the film review aggregation website Metacritic surveyed 36 critics and assessed 26 reviews to be positive, nine to be mixed, and one to be negative.
 It gave an aggregate score of 68 out of 100, which it said indicated "generally favorable reviews".
-Another review aggregator, Rotten Tomatoes, surveyed 141 critics and, categorizing the reviews as positive or negative, assessed 104 as positive and 37 as mixed or negative.
-It gave the film a score of 74% and summarized the critical consensus, "Tense, thoughtful, and deftly paced, The East is a political thriller that never loses sight of the human element."
+Another review aggregator, Rotten Tomatoes, surveyed 147 critics and, categorizing the reviews as positive or negative, gave the film a score of 77% and summarized the critical consensus, "Tense, thoughtful, and deftly paced, The East is a political thriller that never loses sight of the human element."